cu-psych-computing/cu-psych-comp-tutorial/index.md

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

-Welcome to our tutorial repository!
-We love using scientific computing to help us understand psychology.
+Welcome to our tutorial repository! <b>This site is under construction</b>--please pardon our web dust.
-We don't love writing website blurbs, though.
-We'll flesh this out soon.

 {% comment %}
   SYLLABUS